MtnBiker/enphase-edison/Implementation_notes.md

 Energy.monthly_summary.limit(10).offset(5) works in rc, but adding limit offset to monthly_summary does not, nor does used show up.
 At present 14 results show up in PGAdmin, so this command shows all the last ones

+Materialized Views are mainly for performance and may help with joins.
+Neither of these apply to this app.
+Try to do without Materialized Views and Aggregates (unless performance suffers which for my amount of data shouldn't be an issue) Only think is how to do the time_bucket in
+NO: Trying to use data in View>day_by_day which has all four fields and is OOPS datetime is wrong.

 ## ToDo

 https://pganalyze.com/blog/materialized-views-ruby-rails Refresh tables